 - Feel restless or constantly “on the go”

-While children with this presentation are easily identified in classrooms, adults may display restlessness, impatience, and impulsive decision-making.
+Children with this presentation are often easy to identify in classrooms.
+However, adults may show restlessness, impatience, and impulsive decision-making instead.

 Combined Presentation

 People with the Combined Presentation show a mixture of inattentive and hyperactive-impulsive traits.
-This is the most common presentation and involves six or more traits from both categories.
+This is the most common presentation and requires meeting the trait thresholds for both inattention and hyperactivity-impulsivity (six traits in each category for children up to age 16, or five of each for adolescents 17 and older and adults).

 Diagnosing ADHD: The Assessment Process

-Diagnosing ADHD involves a comprehensive evaluation.
+Diagnosing ADHD involves a thorough evaluation.
 Traits can overlap with many other neurotypes or conditions.
-Mental health professionals look for behavioral patterns across different environments.
+Because of this, mental health professionals look for behavioral patterns across different settings.

 Importance of Comprehensive Evaluations